History and Accomplishments

-During the first or second meeting, the mentor asks the mentee to answer brief questions about hopes and goals.
+During the first or second meeting, the mentor asked the mentee to answer brief questions about their hopes and goals.

-Mentors provide simple supplies (a pencil, note paper) as needed and offer simple rewards when progress is made.
+Mentors provided simple supplies (pencil, note paper) as needed and offered simple rewards when progress was made.

-All mentees have agreed to join the program but some will nevertheless be slow to participate actively.
-When that happens, our mentors still show up, on time, greet the student politely, and chat in friendly fashion.
-They may offer help to other students nearby.
+All mentees agreed to join the program but some were nevertheless slow to participate actively.
+When that happened, our mentors still showed up, on time, greeted the student politely, and chatted in friendly fashion.
+They also offered help to other students nearby.

-When the student needs to talk about something else going on in their lives, our mentors listen empathetically, and, if appropriate, offer friendly advice and encouragement, but they always come back to the assignment.
+When the student needed to talk about something else going on in their lives, our mentors listened empathetically, and, if appropriate, offered friendly advice and encouragement, but they always came back to the assignments.

-When students do not show up, their mentors will still be there, helping other students in the classroom (when teachers approve).
+When students did not show up, their mentors were still there, helping other students in the classroom (with teacher's approval).

-After each session, the mentor submits a Weekly Mentor Report (WMR) and the Oakland Serves (OS) Coordinator responds to the mentor and shares any serious problems with the school
+After each session, the mentor submitted a Weekly Mentor Report (WMR) and the Oakland Serves (OS) Coordinator responded to the mentor and shared any serious problems with the school.

 Our campaign worked, and by 2018, we were able to establish pilot programs at Skyline and Mc Clymonds high schools, working in close collaboration with school personnel who identified and recruited the students and provided guidelines to follow.
 The results were good: At Skyline, the two seniors who worked with a mentor graduated with their peers; at McClymonds, 10 sophomores working with mentors improved their performance in courses required for graduation and did not drop out.

 The success of the pilot programs permitted us to continue and improve at Skyline and McClymonds when we resumed mentoring in the fall of 2019.
 When mentees do not show up, mentors are always there nonetheless, waiting for them, and in the meantime helping in the classrooms as needed, working in cooperation with the teacher and paying close attention to current assignments.
 In every case the student has eventually shown up and in most have begun to work with the mentor.
 Here is a more detailed look at how it has been working:

 The Struggle Continues: Demonstration of Need